An Experimental Study on Fairness-aware Machine Learning for Credit Scoring Problems: Introduction

-This paper is structured as follows: Section~\ref{sec:fairness_ML} provides an introduction to fairness-aware ML techniques and the fairness-aware ML models that can be used for credit scoring problem.
+This paper is structured as follows: Section~\ref{sec:fairness_ML} provides an introduction to fairness-aware ML techniques and fairness-aware ML models that can be used for the credit scoring problem.
 Section~\ref{sec:fairness_measures} describes the most popular fairness measures used in fairness-aware ML models.
 The following section~\ref{sec:dataset} demonstrates an overview of the datasets used for credit scoring.
 Next, section~\ref{sec:evaluation} evaluates fairness-aware ML models with fairness notions and credit scoring results from the predictive models.
-Finally, we offer our conclusions and present some possible future directions for research in Section~\ref{sec:conclusion}.
+Finally, we outline the conclusions and present some possible future research directions in Section~\ref{sec:conclusion}.

-\section{Fairness-aware machine learning (for credit scoring)}
+\section{Fairness-aware Machine Learning (for Credit Scoring)}

-In this section, we provide an overview of fairness-aware predictive models designed for classification tasks in the financial domain, with a particular focus on models potentially applicable to credit scoring problem.
+In this section, we provide an overview of fairness-aware predictive models designed for classification tasks in the financial domain, with a particular focus on models potentially applicable to the credit scoring problem.
 We review three main categories of fairness-aware predictive models: pre-processing, in-processing, and post-processing.

-\subsection{Formulation of the credit scoring problem}
+\subsection{Formulation of the Credit Scoring Problem}